Have you ever wondered if your dog can eat blueberries? The short answer is yes ... blueberries are safe for dogs.

 A 2018 University of Georgia studied the effects of blueberries on various elements of gut health in rats.

-They found that blueberry supplementation can improve the gut microbiome ... and even help heal leaky gut syndrome!
+They found that blueberry supplementation can nourish natural gut bacteria and support gastrointestinal mucosa!
 Anthocyanins are part of the reason for this effect ... because of their ability to support a normal inflammatory response.

-Liver health and insulin sensitivity also improved ... and that suggests another way blueberries may help support weight loss (as well as diabetes).
+Liver health and insulin sensitivity also improved ... and that suggests another way blueberries may help maintain healthy weight and normal blood glucose levels.
 And the fiber in blueberries can support normal digestive function.
 Since fiber is nondigestible, it acts as a prebiotic and feeds the healthy bacteria in the gut.

 6. Helps Maintain Normal Function Of The Urinary Tract

-You might think of cranberries when your dog has a UTI ... but their cousin, blueberries, can be helpful too.
+You might think of cranberries when your dog has a UTI ... but their cousin, blueberries, can promote bladder health too.

 7. Support Eye Function